ainsleydev/mondu-trade-woocommerce/README.md

 ## Development

+Below are the steps to install the plugin on your local machine for development.

 ### Setup

 To get setup with plugin, follow the steps listed below.

 **1. Clone the Repository**

+Clone the repository into your `/wp-content/plugins` folder.

 ```shell
 git clone https://github.com/ainsleydev/mondu-trade-woocommerce